Public Annex Framework™

 Factual Background

-The Nexo platform presented itself as a user-friendly application for managing digital assets.
-I used the app under the impression that it functioned similarly to a traditional interest-bearing savings or lending product.
-At no point was the interface explicit about critical risk mechanics such as:
+The claimant used the Nexo platform under the impression that it functioned similarly to a traditional savings or secured lending product.
+However:

 During a prolonged market downturn, I was unaware that my positions were under threat of liquidation until after the fact.
 No real-time dashboards, alerts, or options to hedge or de-risk were visibly available.
 Additionally, standard financial platform features such as automated sell limits, liquidation ladders, or warning triggers were either missing or opaque.